 The Addis Agenda calls for an equitable global economic system in which no country or person is left behind; the 2030 Agenda calls for a reduction of inequality within and among countries.
 While within country inequality has been trending upward in many countries, global inequality, measured as a global Gini coefficient, has actually trended downward over the last several decades, a change from the upward trend since the beginning of the nineteenth century (figure 7).
 This largely reflects high growth in a few large developing countries, active policies to reduce inequality in some developing countries, and catch up across countries.
-Differences in per capita income between countries account for about two-thirds of global inequality in 2015.
+Differences in per capita income between countries account for about twothirds of global inequality in 2015.

 In contrast, most people live in countries where inequality has increased.
-Over the past three decades, inequality has increased in about half of the countries around the world, particularly in developed economies.
-Even among the economies that are experiencing strong per capita income growth, economic activity is often driven by core industrial and urban regions, leaving peripheral and rural areas behind.
+Over the past three decades, inequality has increased in about half of the countries around the world, particularly in developed economies.8 Even among the economies that are experiencing strong per capita income growth, economic activity is often driven by core industrial and urban regions, leaving peripheral and rural areas behind.

 Declining or inadequate income growth, coupled with high levels of inequality, poses an enormous challenge as countries strive to reduce poverty, develop essential infrastructure, and support economic diversification.
-In Africa, Latin America and the Caribbean,
+In Africa, Latin America and the Caribbean, and Western Asia-three regions with historically high levels of inequality-some moderate progress has been made over the past two decades in reducing inequality.
+However, in Africa and in the LDCs, eradicating poverty by 2030 will require both double-digit GDP growth and dramatic declines in inequality, illustrating the considerable scale of current challenges (see chapter II).

-Decomposition of global income inequality, 1988-2013 (Index)
+Decomposition of global income inequality, 1988-2013